bzeiss/xfm2-pcbs/README.md

 # PCB(s) for the XFM2/XVA1 Project

-This site contains some stuff I have built for the excellent free FPGA XFM2/XVA FPGA synths.
+This site contains some stuff I have built for the excellent FPGA XFM2/XVA FPGA DIY synths by futur3soundz/René Ceballos.
 You can find them here: https://www.futur3soundz.com.

 I tinker with this stuff when I feel like it and I release it when it's not perfect.
 I'm not an electronics expert, so I may not always know what I'm doing.
 Use at your own risk.